Jon Callard

-The adulation he received in the wake of such a dramatic victory was fleeting however, as despite his match winning performance against Scotland, Callard was criticised after England's next match, a fortnight later, against Ireland at Twickenham.
-He missed four penalty attempts, and also failed to prevent an Irish try by Simon Geoghegan.
-Although he managed to convert four penalties in the match, England still lost 13–12.
+The adulation he received in the wake of such a dramatic victory was fleeting however, as despite his match winning performance against Scotland, Callard, along with several of his teammates were criticised after England's next match, a fortnight later, against Ireland at Twickenham.
+He missed four penalty attempts, and failed to prevent an Irish try by Simon Geoghegan.
+Although he managed to kick four successful penalties, England still lost the match 13–12.
 The defeat ended England's chances of a Grand Slam and reduced their chances of winning the Championship.
-Callard, along with several other players were consequently dropped from the starting XV, for the remainder of the Five Nations campaign.
-England's form improved and they won their remaining two matches but still lost out on the Five Nations Championship on points difference to Wales.
+Several England players were consequently dropped from the starting XV, for the remainder of the Five Nations campaign, including Callard.
+England's form improved, as they beat both France and Wales, though lost out on the Five Nations Championship on points difference to Wales.

 Despite continuing to be selected for future England squads, including for their 1994 Summer Tour of South Africa, he fell behind, initially Paul Hull, and later Mike Catt, Tim Stimpson and Matt Perry as England's first choice Full Back.
 The intense competition for places in the England side over the next few years meant that Callard would only gain a total of five caps for England, although he did score an impressive total of 69 points in that time.
 He played in one solitary match in the 1995 Rugby World Cup against Western Samoa, scoring 21 points from the boot, in a 44–22 win that helped England progress to the Quarter Finals.
 Callard won his last cap for England in November 1995, in a 24–14 defeat to South Africa.

-At club level with Bath he was part of a very successful side in the early to mid 1990s which won five English Courage League Premiership titles, as well as five Pilkington Cup titles.
+At club level with Bath he was part of a very successful side that won five English Courage League / Premiership titles, as well as five Pilkington / Premiership Rugby Cup titles from his debut in 1989 to 1996.
 His crowning achievement came late in his career when he scored all 19 of Bath's points in their 1998 Heineken Cup final victory over Brive.
 In August 1998 Callard was appointed assistant coach to Andy Robinson at Bath, before being made Head Coach in 2000.
 In 2002 he became assistant coach to Phil Davies at Leeds Tykes and later that year was also appointed as head coach of the England U21s.
 During his time at Leeds he coached them to victory the 2004–05 Powergen Cup, in the final of which they defeated his old side Bath.
 He joined the Rugby Football Union's National Academy in summer 2005.